Using a paring knife, make a series of small slits in the leg.

+Remove the plastic wrap and season the lamb with salt and pepper.
 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 400 degrees F and preheat, lid closed, for 10 to 15 minutes.
+Set the temperature to 400F and preheat, lid closed, for 10 to 15 minutes.

 Roast the lamb for 30 minutes.
-Reduce the heat to 350 degrees F (300 if you have a manual controller) and continue to cook until the internal temperature in the thickest part of the meat - be sure the temperature probe is not touching bone - is about 140 degrees F for medium-rare, about 1 hour more, longer if you're cooking at 300 degrees F or prefer your lamb more well-done.
-Transfer the lamb to a cutting board and let rest for 15 minutes before slicing on a diagonal into thin slices.
+Reduce the heat to 350F (300 if you have a manual controller) and continue to cook until the internal temperature in the thickest part of the meat - be sure the temperature probe is not touching bone - is about 140F for medium-rare, about 1 hour more, longer if you're cooking at 300F or prefer your lamb more well-done.